boklyn/multideploy/README.md

 ================================
 The multideploy solution leverages the linked template feature of ARM.
 Alot of these secondary templates are expected to be stored and assessible by the main deployment sequence.
 In this scenario we are leveraging github to store publically all the depenedent assets.
 The solution however been tested sucessfullly with private github repositiory, publically and privately assessible blob containers.
 Over time this solution will be update to add the following examples:

-1. Create a custom netwok from scratch
-2. Provision a domain with a primary and a secondary domain controller.
+1. Provision a domain with a primary and a secondary domain controller.
-3. Create a keyvault and add secrets to the keyvault.
+2. Create a keyvault and add secrets to the keyvault.

 The solution also provides a library of customizations that are available and instructions on how to add/remove functionality through the MultiServerDeployDoc documementation.